Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-event-handler.md

-# Develop an Event Handler
+# Develop an event handler

 An Event Handler executes predefined actions in response to specific events.
 Choreo simplifies the process of creating and deploying such integrations.